w3c/wai-tutorials/source/forms/instructions.html.erb.md

 #### Using WAI-ARIA
 {:.ap}

 Another approach is to use the WAI-ARIA `aria-labelledby` attribute to associate the instructions with form elements.
-At the time of writing, this approach may not be fully supported by all web browsers and assistive technologies.
+At the time of writing, this approach may not be fully supported by all web browsers and assistive technologies, especially by non-screen readers.

 {::nomarkdown}
 <%= sample_start %>